 The notes are directly linked to the performance of the basket and indirectly linked to the performance of the basket components (and component stocks), which is speculative and involves a high degree of risk.
-None of the Bank, the calculation agent, SCUSA or any other affiliate of the Bank, the calculation agent or SCUSA gives any assurance as to the performance of the basket or the basket components.
-Investors should not conclude that the sale by the Bank of the notes is ar investment recommendation by it or by any of the other entities mentioned above to invest in securities linked to the basket.
-Investors should consult with their owr financial advisors as to whether an investment in the notes is appropriate for them.
+None of the Bank, the calculation agent, SCUSA or any of our other affiliates gives any assurance as to the performance of the basket or the basket components.
+Investors should not conclude that the sale by the Bank of the notes is an investment recommendation by it or by any of the other entities mentioned above to invest in securities linked to the basket.
+Investors should consult with their own financial advisors as to whether an investment in the notes is appropriate for them.
 Past hypothetical performance of the basket and past performance of the basket components should not be taken as a guarantee or assurance of the future performance of the basket or basket components, and it is impossible to predict whether the basket or basket components will rise or fall during the term of the notes.